 Financial assets at fair value through profit or loss

 Financial assets at fair value through profit or loss are financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
 Derivatives are also categorized as held for trading unless they are designated as hedges.
-The Company owns certain limited shareholdings in commercial centers or buildings where the Company is operating stores.
-Shareholdings in commercial centers where stores are operated are also classified in this category.
+The Company owns certain limited shareholdings in buildings where it is operating stores.
 These shareholdings are accounted for against fair value, based on recent transactions.
 A change in the fair value is recognized in the Income Statement.

 Impairment of financial assets